I’d like you to take a minute and think about the answers to the following questions:

 Chances are, you know the answers to these questions, and have very good reasons for why you do the things that you do.
 Unless you are a very rare breed that enjoys doing laundry, you probably rush to get the laundry done so that you will have clean clothes to wear.
 We all have a purpose or a reason for doing the things that we do, and we know why we do them.

-In the Instructional Learning Formats dimension in the Pre-K CLASS tool, one of the indicators is Clarity of Learning Objectives.
+In the Instructional Learning Formats dimension in the Pre-K CLASS® tool, one of the indicators is Clarity of Learning Objectives.
 I often get asked about this particular indicator and to further explain what it is.
-Basically, this indicator means that the teacher effectively focuses students’ attention toward the learning objectives and/or the purpose of the lesson.
-Students in the classroom appear aware of the point of the lessons or how they should be focusing their attention during activities.
+Basically, this indicator means that the educator effectively focuses children’s attention on the learning objectives and/or the purpose of the lesson.
+Students in the classroom appear aware of the point of the lessons or how they should focus their attention during activities.

-Let's talk about how a teacher might implement Clarity of Learning Objectives in their classroom:
+Let's talk about how an educator might implement Clarity of Learning Objectives in their classroom:

-The next time you are in a classroom, take a minute to reflect upon this statement: “Do my students know why we are doing this activity or lesson, and what will they learn by doing it?"
+The next time you are in a classroom, take a minute to reflect upon this statement: “Do the children in my classroom know why we are doing this activity or lesson, and what will they learn by doing it?"